FIU-PokerBots/Lesson1/readme.md

-# FIU PokerBots 2025 Lesson 1 - Introduction to Poker and PokerBots 🃏
+# FIU PokerBots 2025 🃏
+## Lesson 1 - Introduction to Poker and PokerBots
+### Featuring Sam Ganzfried

+"Introduction to Computational Game Theory" Learn more about Sam's work and reserach at: https://www.ganzfriedresearch.com/

+## Overview 🌟

 Hey there!
 Welcome to our exciting poker bot competition repository!
 This is where the magic happens - we've got some seriously smart bots playing Texas Hold'em against each other.
 Let me walk you through what we've got here!

-## Overview 🌟

 This repository is your one-stop shop for everything poker bot related!
 We've included:
 - A super useful test engine to generate some action